Amerimed SOP

 Corporate Accounts

 Corporate accounts include but are not limited to: accounts used to set up, monitor, communicate through, and/or allow access to applications, software, data files, electronic patient care reports, employment systems, email systems, remote access, vendor accounts, computers, tablets, cell phones, and any other electronic system wherein the user must log into the account to use the application, software, access data, files, cloud storage, etc. and/or use the device.
+Examples of the corporate accounts that the company maintains are Microsoft, Traumasoft, Adobe, NetSuite, Paycom, BambooHR, eFax, and others.

 SECTION C